 Conservation of Orford Castle

-The project will see a layer of lime render applied to the outside of the keep - following 13 years of research, trials and consultation to find the best way to protect the castle’s deteriorating external walls and delicate stonework from the elements.
+The project saw a layer of lime render applied to the outside of the keep - following 13 years of research, trials and consultation to find the best way to protect the castle’s deteriorating external walls and delicate stonework from the elements.
 The castle walls were constructed almost 1,000 years ago using a delicate local mudstone, known as 'septaria' which has been deteriorating since the 16th Century.

 A 12th Century Royal Castle